viam-labs/claw-game/README.md

 MOTION_CLIENT_NAME="builtin"
 ```

+If you want to enable error monitoring in the application, the [Sentry DSN](https://docs.sentry.io/platforms/javascript/#configure) as `SENTRY_DSN` in the `.env` file.

 Simple interface: run `npm run start-simple` (environment variables must be set as per above).

 Edit `src/main.ts` to change the robot logic being run.
 Edit `static/index.html` to change the layout of the app.